Paradorn Srichaphan: Asian Games

 At the 1998 Asian Games Srichaphan won a gold medal in the doubles partnering his older brother, Narathorn Srichaphan.
 He then won a gold medal in singles at the next edition in 2002 which he won without losing a set.
 In addition, he was a triple gold medalist at the 1999 Southeast Asian Games winning in singles, doubles (once again partnering his brother, Narathorn) and the team event.

 Hopman Cup

 Srichaphan partnered Tamarine Tanasugarn after qualifying for the 2000 Hopman Cup.
 There, they surprisingly won the group stage to qualify for the finals where they lost to South Africa's team of Amanda Coetzer and Wayne Ferreira.
 They returned at the next edition in 2001 but lost in the group stage.

 Playing style

 Srichaphan was known for his athleticism on court.
-He was known for being very quick and flexible allowing him to return balls from unlikely and uncomfortable positions.
+He was known for being quick and flexible allowing him to return balls from unlikely and uncomfortable positions.
 Because of this, he was regarded as one of the most entertaining players on tour.
-He was also known for playing a very flat and powerful playing style.
+He was also known for playing a flat and powerful playing style.
 His forehand is regarded as having been his best and most powerful weapon.